Your personality is your unique way of thinking, understanding, reacting, and relating to people.

 Borderline personality disorder is more common in women than in men.
-People with borderline personality disorder may also have eating disorders Eating Disorders read more , anxiety Generalized Anxiety Disorder (GAD) Anxiety is being worried or nervous.
+People with borderline personality disorder may also have eating disorders Eating Disorders , anxiety Generalized Anxiety Disorder (GAD) Anxiety is being worried or nervous.
 Anxiety is often normal.
 For example, many people are anxious when they're having money problems, trouble at work, or family difficulties.
 However, if you're... read more , depression Depression Depression is feeling too sad or sluggish to do your daily tasks or take part in activities you usually enjoy.
-It’s normal to feel sad after something sad happens, such as a death or loss—depression... read more , PTSD Posttraumatic Stress Disorder (PTSD) Posttraumatic stress disorder (PTSD) is when memories of a highly upsetting event keep coming back, over and over, to invade your thoughts.
-This lasts for more than a month and can go on for... read more , or alcohol or drug abuse Overview of Substance-Related Disorders Drugs are an integral part of everyday life for many people, whether the drugs are used for legitimate medical purposes or recreationally (see table Drugs with Medical and Recreational Uses)... read more .
+It’s normal to feel sad after something sad happens, such as a death or loss—depression... read more , posttraumatic stress disorder (PTSD) Posttraumatic Stress Disorder (PTSD) Posttraumatic stress disorder (PTSD) is when memories of a highly upsetting event keep coming back, over and over, to invade your thoughts.
+This lasts for more than a month and can go on for... read more , or alcohol or drug abuse Overview of Substance-Related Disorders Medications and other substances, whether used for legitimate medical purposes, as a habit (for example, caffeine), or recreationally, are an integral part of everyday life for many people ... read more .

 What causes borderline personality disorder?